 Children are taught Science as part of whole-school topic work and as stand-alone lessons.
 Practical activities are often used as starting points with visitors and experiences organised to enrich our provision.

-In Year One children are taught about plants and animals, their characteristics and lifecycles.
-In Year Two this is extended to habitats including relationships between animals and their environment and food chains.
+In Key Stage One children are taught about plants and animals, their characteristics and lifecycles.
+This is extended to habitats including relationships between animals and their environment and food chains.
 Children also need to understand which things are living, not living or have never been alive.
+In Year 2 pupil understanding is deepened and higher level skills in English and Maths are used.

 Investigations are used to teach children the methods associated with working scientifically.
 So asking questions, performing simple tests, observing closely, classifying results, explaining what they see and drawing conclusions are all key skills.